golemfactory/golem-js/README.md

 ## System requirements

-To use `golem-js` you need to have `yagna` installed at least in version `v0.13.2`.
+To use `golem-js`, it is necessary to have yagna installed, with a minimum version requirement of v0.13.2.
 Yagna is a service that communicates and performs operations on the Golem Network, upon your requests via the SDK.
 You can [follow these instructions](https://docs.golem.network/docs/creators/javascript/quickstarts/quickstart#install-yagna-2) to set it up.

 ## Installation